 - have a tight feeling in your chest

 - wheeze and cough

 Hay fever will last for weeks or months, unlike a cold, which usually goes away after 1 to 2 weeks.

 Hay fever treatment

-Already suffering from itchy, watery eyes and a streaming nose?
+There is supposedly a hay fever vaccine coming in the next couple of years, but this is a long way off for those already suffering from itchy, watery eyes and a streaming nose.
 Try these over-the-counter medications.
 Shilpa suggests combining eye drops, a nasal spray and antihistamines as a three-pronged attack

 Starts to soothe and relieve redness, itchiness and irritation in as little as two minutes.

 A.Vogel Pollinosan Luffa Nasal Spray, £7.99 for 20ml

 This works by rinsing and cleansing your nose of hay fever causing allergens.